ChibiOS/ChibiOS/testhal/AVR/ADC/readme.txt

 ** The Demo **

-This test blinks the onboard LED and also writes/reads to a 24C64 connected to the I2C pins (PD0/PD1 on the ATmega1280).
-There's no feedback provided but the I2C can easily be analyzed with any logic analyzer or sniffing with a buspirate or similar device.
+This test blinks the onboard LED and also prints the result of the ADC conversion to the Serial0.
+A voltmeter can be use to compare the printed value to the value on pin A0 of the arduino board.
+To make this test, a potentiometer is connected to the pin A0 of the board.

 ** Build Procedure **